thephez/docs-core/docs/reference/p2p-network-masternode-messages.md

 *Added in protocol version 70214*

-The [`mnauth` message](../reference/p2p-network-masternode-messages.md#mnauth) is sent by a <<glossary:masternode>> immediately after sending a [`verack` message](../reference/p2p-network-control-messages.md#verack) to authenticate that the sender is a masternode.
+The [`mnauth` message](../reference/p2p-network-masternode-messages.md#mnauth) is sent by a [masternode](../resources/glossary.md#masternode) immediately after sending a [`verack` message](../reference/p2p-network-control-messages.md#verack) to authenticate that the sender is a masternode.
 It is only sent when the sender is actually a masternode.

 The [`mnauth` message](../reference/p2p-network-masternode-messages.md#mnauth) signs a challenge that was previously sent via a [`version` message](../reference/p2p-network-control-messages.md#version).
 The challenge is signed differently depending on if the connection is inbound or outbound.